Apple settles lawsuit after iPhone techs posted woman’s explicit photos on Facebook, report says

 In 2019, a California woman alleged that an Apple store employee had texted a private picture on her phone to himself.
 That employee was no longer working for the company after Apple conducted its investigation.

-Apple store employees at a Brisbane, Australia, location were fired in 2016 for taking candid pictures of female staff and customers’ bodies and also stealing photos from consumers’ phones to rank their bodies.
+Apple store employees at a Brisbane, Australia, location were fired in 2016 for taking candid pictures of female employees and customers’ bodies and stealing photos from consumers’ phones to rank their bodies.

 Read more: